nicolaka/ddc-aws/README.md

 **Required Paramters**

 - **KeyName**: Name of an existing EC2 KeyPair to enable SSH access to the instances
 - **HostedZone**: Route53 Public HostedZone ID to use. (e.g. Z2FDTNDATAQYW2).
-If you intend to use a Priavte HostedZone, you need to follow [this](https://github.com/nicolaka/ddc-aws/issues/41#issuecomment-229153959) workaround.
+If you intend to use a Private HostedZone, you need to follow [this](https://github.com/nicolaka/ddc-aws/issues/41#issuecomment-229153959) workaround.
 - **UCPFQDN**: FQDN, including subdomain, for UCP (e.g. ucp.example.com).
 Must be subdomain of selected Route53 HostedZone
 - **DTRFQDN**: FQDN, including subdomain, for DTR (e.g. dtr.example.com).
 Must be subdomain of selected Route53 HostedZone
 - **APPFQDN**: FQDN, including subdomain, for the applications' ELB (e.g. *.app.example.com).
 Must be subdomain of selected Route53 HostedZone.